-As Students Rally for Victims, Liberty Board Considers Outside Audit
+As Students Rally for Victims, Liberty Board Approves Title IX Review

 After students struggled to secure university permission to hold Thursday night’s event on campus, interim president Jerry Prevo ended up attending and spoke with organizers and the media.

-During a press conference put on by a reform group called Save 71, Denhollander said that she and Prior had met with Prevo for more than an hour, and she had offered her services as a consultant to help the Christian institution improve its processes and protections against abuse.

-Save 71 organizers went on to say that the executive committee of Liberty’s board of trustees had been in favor of a proposal to conduct an outside audit and that the decision could be approved by the full board as they meet this week.
+On Friday, a day after of the executive committee of Liberty’s board of trustees had voted in favor of a proposal to conduct an outside audit, the full board unanimously approved the measure.

+A university press release called it “an independent and comprehensive review of its Title IX policies and processes” and said Prevo would “engage a third party to independently assess the facts necessary for Liberty University to make things right with the Jane Doe Title IX plaintiffs.”

+Organizers with Save 71 and Justice for Janes have asked Prevo and the board to pledge to make the review transparent and release a report of the findings.

 Beside the audit and call boxes, Justice for Janes is also requesting amnesty for those reporting Title IX violations.
 During this week’s convocation, Prevo pledged additional training on campus and said victims who report abuse “are not going to be disciplined” for violations of Liberty’s ethics policy, which prohibits drinking and sex outside of marriage.